Tswagerman/project_mlops/reports/README.md

 > Example:
 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
-> Answer: We mainly tried to understand the qualities of the gcp cloud and thus we uploaded our data and project to gcp using Buckets from Cloud Storage.
-Moreover, we used Compute Engine to create VMs bot using our docker image and using a provided one from gcp inlcuding cuda support.
+We mainly tried to understand the qualities of the GCP initially uploaded our data and project using Buckets from Cloud Storage which are mainly used to store data.
+Moreover, we used Compute Engine to create VMs both using our own docker image and using a provided one from GCP that includes necessary packages like torch.
+Additionally, we used Container Registry and tried to take advantage of Cloud Run in order to store and deploy our container images from the cloud.

 ### Question 18

 > **The backbone of GCP is the Compute engine.
 Explained how you made use of this service and what type of VMs**
 > **you used?**
 By initializing instances in Compute Engine we were able to create VM's that we could access from whatever laptop/pc we might had.
-So instead of using our own machine we too advantage of the ones available in gcp.
-Even though we created gpu based instances, we ended up using a cpu-based one.
+So instead of using our own machine we took advantage of the ones available in gcp.
+Even though we created both gpu and cpu based instances, we didn't end up using them for the most of the project.

 ### Question 19

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.**